X

 • Let the garden rest.
 Cover with a very thick (3-5 inch) layer of mulch and provide some irrigation.
 Do not let the soil dry out.

 • Feed the soil with a cover crop.
-Learn more in this article.
+Learn more about cover crops in this article.

 • “Solarize” your soil.
 Only do this if your soil has significant weed issues, diseases, or nematodes.
 Solarizing the soil uses the sun’s heat to kill the weed seeds, diseases, or nematodes lurking in the soil.
 Unfortunately, it also kills the beneficial microbes in the soil.